RockmanEXEZone/chaudloader/README.md

 ### Developer mode

 chaudloader has some development options which can be enabled to aid with mod development.
 These options have to be manually set in `chaudloader.toml`.
+Having developer mode enabled also enables a debug console while the game is running.

 **These options are purely for development purposes.
 For users it is strongly recommended not to enable them.**